 One of the most sinister tricks sometimes employed during divorce is limiting the amount of contact the other parent has with the children in order to get a leg up in a child custody case.

-When there are allegations of abuse or neglect, it is often exceptionally easy to obtain a protective order that cuts of access to the children even if the allegations are baseless.
+When there are allegations of abuse or neglect, it is often exceptionally easy to obtain a protective order that cuts access to the children even if the allegations are baseless.
 Those orders can have the effect of establishing a status quo when it comes to custody that can be difficult to undo.

 “Judges don’t like to take risks,” Mr. Trout said, “and when you’ve got a status quo … judges don’t want to deviate.
 If a child is doing well over those eight, nine, 10 months, what do you think they are going to do?
 They’re going to take the easy road and say, ‘Well, the amount of time he has under this order seems sufficient.’”

-Another common trick is for to take steps to hide income during divorce.
+Another common trick is to take steps to hide income during a divorce.
 For example, a spouse might quit work shortly before filing and then have no income to show, which could be used as an argument for alimony or spousal support.

 Albany divorce Asa Neff shared the story of client whose wife was a nurse practitioner who quit working after 10 years in the field.
 His client agreed and thought the move would help their marriage, but a year down the road he found out she was having an affair and she filed for divorce.
 Since she had no income to show, she argued to the court that she needed spousal support in order to support herself.